DougBurke/chandraobs/notes/display.md

  - can we have a simple view showing Earth/Moon(?)/orbit and path during osbservation; for ongoing obs perhaps even the position of Chandra within the orbit and its direction?

- - a simple search box - name, prob not a cone search?
-   also: view all HRC-I obs/... page?

  - in the schedule view, show the region of the sky that is inaccessible (roll angle + .. constraints), or even what